 Currency Hedging: Adapting to Volatility

-categories: Indexes, Americas, EMEAI, Factor and Risk Modeling, Investing (Investment Management), Portfolio Construction and Optimization, Asia Pacific, Asset Owners, Hedge Funds, Equities, Research Paper, Asset Managers (Quant or Fundamental), Banks, DOOLE Stuart, Zhen Wei, KATIYAR Saurabh
+categories: Indexes, Americas, EMEAI, Factor and Risk Modeling, Investing (Investment Management), Portfolio Construction and Optimization, Asia Pacific, Asset Owners, Hedge Funds, Equities, Research Paper, Asset Managers (Quant or Fundamental), Banks, DOOLE Stuart, Zhen Wei, KATIYAR Saurabh, general

 In the past, institutional investors largely ignored currency hedging in their international equity portfolios.
 With the globalization of the equity portfolio and recent market volatility, they no longer can afford to do so.
 However, how to hedge foreign-exchange exposure is receiving renewed scrutiny.
 Static hedges have delivered higher risk-adjusted returns compared with unhedged portfolios over a long-term horizon.
 The static hedge, however, faces challenges in adapting to changing market regimes.
 A dynamic approach that uses systematic signals such as Value, Momentum, Carry and Volatility delivered better risk-adjusted returns than traditional static hedge methods in our sample period, offering a new approach for volatile markets.